dry-python/returns/docs/pages/quickstart.rst

 -----------------------

 You can extend ``returns`` and build your own stuff!
-Particullary, you can add new interfaces, new containers, and new integrations.
+Particularly, you can add new interfaces, new containers, and new integrations.
 See :ref:`this guide <create-your-own-container>`.

 |Telegram chat|